 And if you think Scuba diving is scary or something, let me tell you that it’s not.
 Read my first scuba diving experience for more.

 Nai Harn Beach can be found in the party city of Phuket, but that doesn’t mean you shouldn’t take a trip there because you’re worried about stumbling across a group of tipsy merrymakers.

-This stretch of sand is quite different to the rest of the city, with it mostly traversed by the locals alone, and not hordes of party-goers.
-A note of caution however; while the sea there is amazing to swim in from November through to April, it’s best to avoid taking a dip between May and October – when a strong undercurrent can sometimes prove a danger.
+This stretch of sand is quite different from the rest of the city, with it mostly traversed by the locals alone, and not hordes of party-goers.
+A note of caution, however; while the sea there is amazing to swim in from November through to April, it’s best to avoid taking a dip between May and October – when a strong undercurrent can sometimes prove a danger.

-Thailand is famed for its fantastic food – but you can get that stuff any day of the week.
+Thailand is famed for its fantastic street food – but you can get that stuff any day of the week.
 To truly make this a holiday to remember, why not instead step out of your comfort zone and try a completely different snack?

-Like a lot of countries in south eastern Asia, Thailand is no stranger to consuming items that some westerners might find a little hair-raising.
-Grasshoppers and locusts might be a pest here, but for the Thai people they’re something of a delicacy.
+Like a lot of countries in southeastern Asia, Thailand is no stranger to consuming items that some westerners might find a little hair-raising.
+Grasshoppers and locusts might be a pest here, but for the Thai people, they’re something of a delicacy.
 These crunchy bugs come fried in a delicious selection of spices and are a fantastic way to really get in touch with the true culture of the nation.
 You’ll be able to find these insects at most market stalls, so bite the bullet and plunge your choppers into one of these bad boys.

 If you suffer from Ophidiophobia (the fear of snakes) this is certainly not a trip you should be considering in a hurry.